Becoming A Spy

 White Rock and State Street

-Court case documents detail how the cooperation Felix provided to the FBI resulted in a domino effect which in effect brought down many players in Italian and Russian organized crime.
+Court case documents detail how the cooperation Felix provided to the FBI resulted in a domino effect which in effect brought down many players in both Italian and Russian organized crime.
+This section will be expanded further at a later date.